105 NV The Rambler White, Western Cape £5.95

 Tabali is one of the most northern vineyards in Chile near to the Atacama desert, although the first planted vines were in 1549 and an important source of wine during colonial time being better than the imported Spanish that had deteriorated on its long sea journey.
 This aromatic and subtle Viognier presents aromas of citrus and floral notes.
 On the palate gentle floral, honeyed and citrus flavors mingle with a soft rounded texture and great purity, great with gently spiced dished Thai Chinese etc.

-A very useful wine in that it appeals to abroad spectrum from maiden aunts to teenagers with food or drink by itself.
+A very useful wine in that it appeals to a broad spectrum from maiden aunts to teenagers with food or drink by itself.
 Pale golden in colour with perfumed aromatics of peaches and citrus.
 Touches of minerality and spice on the palate with a dry and crisp finish.
 Fish, seafood, shellfish, poultry, entrees, pork, picnics, salads, pastry, or serve just as an aperitif.
-The Pinot Blanc can be served to any occasion which needs a nice dry white wine.
+The Pinot Blanc can be served to any occasion which needs an elegant dry white wine.

 Fresh dry crisp wine from an area that produces 10% of Italy`s total wine production and more than all of Australia.
 Catarrato is the second most planted vine in Italy and is one of the world’s six most planted vines, It produces an easy drinking wine.

-Most Trebbiano is bland and boring, this is very good value.A bright, shiny, unoaked white with ripe peach and citrus fruit characters and an enticing almondy mid-palate.
+Garganega is the grape that make Soave. this is very good value.A bright, shiny, unoaked white with ripe peach and citrus fruit characters and an enticing almondy mid-palate.
 The finish is fresh with a shot of racy, zesty acidity.
 The perfect accompaniment to fish and light, creamy pasta dishes

 This Sicilian grape was mainly used for making Marsala, but declining sales have released these grapes to make this appealing Soft yet characterful white with rounded melon, apple and pear notes on the palate and a light citrusy nose.
 Very good value